AI vs. Generative AI: The Differences Explained

 What is generative AI?

-This subset of artificial intelligence uses ML models to learn from data and create new content.
-Some people consider it the next generation of AI because, instead of relying on existing sources, it can predict what comes next in the pattern it identifies to produce new data, images, and other forms of content.
+Generative AI is a type of artificial intelligence that uses large language models (LLMs), or machine learning models trained on massive data sets, to generate new content based on user inputs.
+Some people consider it the next generation of AI because, instead of relying on existing sources, it can produce new data, images, and other forms of content rather than just perform the same task repeatedly.

-Developers train systems and applications like DALL-E, which generates text-prompted images, and ChatGPT, which uses vast data sets, adding to the power of generative AI.
-Engineers develop this technology using several approaches, including GANs, which include components for creating content and another component that evaluates that content for authenticity.
+Generative AI applications like ChatGPT, Microsoft Copilot, and Dall-E can produce human-like responses and generate original content.
+Engineers develop this technology using several approaches, including GANs, which include components for creating content and another component for evaluating that content for authenticity.

 In doing so, it provides feedback for the program to use to improve the content, continuing the process until the results are as realistic as possible.
 Autoencoders enhance the way generative AI programs store and process data while reducing noise.
 Developers incorporate variations into the encoding step of the process to help generative applications with content creation.